waynodiablo/Oystercard/rails/yelp_further_challenges/1_average_ratings.md

 end
 ```

 Before you run this test think about whether you expect it to pass or fail.
 Then run rspec to check.
 Consider the result carefully.
-Whatever happens it's time to commit and swap driver/navigator roles&nbsp;:twisted_rightwards_arrows:.
+This is a good process to get into the habit of...

 Were you surprised to see the test fail?
-When either of you was in navigator mode you might have started to worry about a more strategic issue arising from the current helper implementation, that we've tied things to a class type.
+You may have started to worry about a more strategic issue arising from the current helper implementation, that we've tied things to a class type.
 The problem for this test in particular is that we'll get '3.5' back as 3.5, which in Ruby is a Float, and not a Fixnum.

-A good navigator here might well suggest a bit of [duck typing](http://en.wikipedia.org/wiki/Duck_typing) to identify the input as valid - perhaps we could check not whether we have a Fixum, but whether the incoming rating responds to the `round` method?
+What could you do to identify the input as valid?
+Perhaps we could check not whether we have a Fixum, but whether the incoming rating responds to the `round` method?

 If it does, we could then proceed with the method, which involves rounding the review to make sure we get an integer back (rather than using half stars).